TOLDOTECHNIK/buildroot-webkit/README.md

 - optionally: boots directly into full screen video player (omxplayer).
 - Node.js **webserver** included for hosting local web pages displayed in the browser
 - HDMI **CEC** support
-- SSH enabled (including SFTP)
+- SSH enabled (including SFTP), colorful terminal like connecting to a raspbian installed device
 - **wpa_supplicant**, RPi Wireless drivers, Ralink drivers
 - The device will also setup a TTY on the UART (ttyAMA0).
 You can connect with an USB serial converter.
 - simple to use **wpe-launcher** for launching browser with custom url
 - **keyboard and mouse input** support
-- nano text editor
+- **nano** text editor
-- auto-expand the persistent rootfs on the first boot
+- auto-expand the persistent rootfs on the first boot to the **max.
+SD card size**
-- mDNS, so you can access your RPi by calling rpi0.local or rpi3.local
+- **mDNS**, so you can access your RPi by calling rpi0.local or rpi3.local
-- slim buildroot distro (≈300MB) running linux 4.9 kernel.
+- slim buildroot distro (≈300MB) running linux 4.9.80 kernel.
 Bare system takes 12MB of RAM only!

 By the way: Raspberry Pi 3 boots up in 14 seconds - full system, wireless network, Node.js server and fullscreen browser!
 Raspberry Pi Zero W takes 25 seconds.